filiph/filiphnet/src/flutter-performance/pages/010 Intro.md

 %% (comic: Haha yeah, he's right.) %%

 They are, of course, all wrong.
-The most important field of all is performance.
+The most important field of all is Flutter performance.

 %% (comic: lowered eyelids) %%